wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

 [mkdir]: ./media/cloud-services-nodejs-develop-deploy-app/getting-started-6.png
 [nodejs.org]: http://nodejs.org/
 [A directory listing of the helloworld folder.]: ./media/cloud-services-nodejs-develop-deploy-app/getting-started-7.png
-[Overview of Creating a Hosted Service for Azure]: http://msdn.microsoft.com/library/windowsazure/jj155995.aspx
+[Overview of Creating a Hosted Service for Azure]: http://msdn.microsoft.com/zh-cn/library/azure/jj155995.aspx
 [A directory listing of the WebRole1 folder]: ./media/cloud-services-nodejs-develop-deploy-app/getting-started-8.png
 [The menu displayed when right-clicking the Azure emulator from the task bar.]: ./media/cloud-services-nodejs-develop-deploy-app/getting-started-11.png
-[A browser window displaying http://www.windowsazure.com/ with the Free Trial link highlighted]: ./media/cloud-services-nodejs-develop-deploy-app/getting-started-12.png
+[A browser window displaying http://azure.microsoft.com/ with the Trial link highlighted]: ./media/cloud-services-nodejs-develop-deploy-app/getting-started-12.png
 [A browser window displaying the liveID sign in page]: ./media/cloud-services-nodejs-develop-deploy-app/getting-started-13.png
 [Internet Explorer displaying the save as dialog for the publishSettings file.]: ./media/cloud-services-nodejs-develop-deploy-app/getting-started-14.png

 [The full status output of the Publish-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node20.png
-[How to Delete a Storage Account from an Azure Subscription]: https://www.windowsazure.com/manage/services/storage/how-to-manage-a-storage-account/
+[How to Delete a Storage Account from an Azure Subscription]: /documentation/articles/storage-manage-storage-account/
 [powershell-menu]: ./media/cloud-services-nodejs-develop-deploy-app/azure-powershell-start.png